94v1c8/LoganDark--install-wsl/README.md

     C:\Users\user> "Downloads\install-wsl\install-wsl.bat"

+You can also just double-click the .bat file, and it'll open the main menu (the one you can see in the screenshot).
+The script should not be run as administrator.

-## Flags for non-interactive Installations
+## Flags for Non-Interactive Installations

 This script also includes extra flags for non-interactive insallations.
 They can be viewed by specifying the `--help` flag.